fedoseysophi/Sales-Analytics-Forecasting-Pipeline/README.md

 Prepare your input data:
 Place your cleaned and anonymized sales CSV in the working directory.
 The script expects the first column to be 'Warehouse' and the rest as date-value pairs.

-Run the script:

-bash
-python main.py
-View the generated plots:

-Time series sales and stock visualization

-7-day rolling mean trend

-Correlation heatmap

-Customization Tips
-Update the selected_warehouses list in the script to filter analysis for different warehouse codes.

-Adjust rolling window size as needed for trend smoothing.

-Extend the script for forecasting (e.g., with SARIMAX, Random Forest, or XGBoost) as per your modeling requirements.

-Notes
-All scripts and data are fully anonymized: there are no sensitive business names or real warehouse identifiers.

-Comments throughout the code are provided in English for better clarity and sharing.

-Works with any similar warehouse/date/sales-stock formatted data.